 You will see that most of our Programmes are also offered with Professional Studies or a placement option.
-They also mostly come with MSci options which offer a further year of research for students achieving over an overall mark of 70.
+They also mostly come with MSci options which offer a further year of research for students achieving over an overall mark of 60 (and 60% or above in BIO3308: Research Project).